SirDev97/clock-app/README.md

 ### What I learned

-One of the problems that took me the most amount of time was selecting the content of the detailed data section with my javascript so I can change the font color for the night time view.
-One way was to select all of the content children by class name and directly modify their style one by one, but that was adding alot of unnecessary noise to the code.
-The workaround I found was getting all of the required elements by tag name and looping through the HTMLCollection with a for of loop.
+One of the problems that took me the most time was selecting the content of the detailed data section with my javascript so I could change the font color for the nighttime view.
+One way was to choose all of the content children by class name and directly modify their style one by one, but that added a lot of unnecessary noise to the code.
+The workaround I found was getting all of the required elements by tag name and looping through the HTMLCollection with a for-of loop.

 ```js
 const detailDataContent = document.querySelector('.collapsible__content');